OLD CLEE PRIMARY ACADEMY

 Bedtime Reading Bags

-To continue to promote and develop a love of reading, we have our Bedtime Reading Bags encourage families to read and develop reading skills together.
-Bags contains either a fairy-tale story book or a poetry book appropriate to each year group, a packet of biscuits, two hot chocolates and a reading log.
+At Old Clee Primary Academy, we understand the importance of reading being a pleasurable experience.
+Our Bedtime Reading Bags encourage families to read and develop reading skills together.
+Bags contains either a fairy-tale story book or a poetry book, age appropriate to each year group, a packet of biscuits, two hot chocolates and a reading log.
 Our aim is to encourage shared reading at home with the additional enjoyment of a biscuit and a hot chocolate.
-Each week, two children per class are chosen randomly each Friday to take home a Bedtime Reading Bag so they have the weekend to read and share their book and they are encouraged to create a reading response in their log.
-At Old Clee, we understand the importance of reading being a pleasurable experience, our Bedtime Reading Bags encourage families to read and develop reading skills together.
+Each week, two children per class are chosen randomly to take home a Bedtime Reading Bag so they have the weekend to read and share their book.

-Reading for Life If we can guide children through the reading process during their time at Old Clee, using challenging, exciting and varied texts, we will have a job well done!
-But more than this, hopefully, they are readers for life who will recall the memories we gave them that made them children of books.
+Reading for Life If we can guide children through the reading process during their time at Old Clee Primary Academy, using challenging, exciting and varied texts, we will have a job well done!
+But more than this, hopefully, our children become readers for life who will recall the memories we gave them that made them children of books.
 By the time children leave us, they are competent readers who can recommend books to their peers, have a thirst for reading a range of genres including poetry, and participate in discussions about books, including evaluating an author’s use of language and the impact this can have on the reader.
 Through the teaching of systematic phonics, our aim is for children to become fluent readers by the end of Key Stage One.
 This way, children can focus on developing their fluency and comprehension as they move through the school.
 Attainment in reading is measured using the statutory assessments at the end of Key Stage One and Two.
 These results are measured against the reading attainment of children nationally.
 Attainment in phonics is measured by the Phonics Screening Test at the end of Year One.
 However, we firmly believe that reading is the key to all learning and so the impact of our reading curriculum goes beyond the results of the statutory assessments.
 We give all children the opportunity to enter the magical worlds that books open up to them.
 We promote reading for pleasure as part of our reading curriculum.
 Children are encouraged to develop their own love of genres and authors and to review their books objectively.
 This enhances a deep love of literature across a range of genres, cultures and styles.